It All Started with a Note

 "You should have told her that it was me.
 It wasn't very nice of you, to be sure, Alex."

 Alex shrugged.
 "Maybe not, but she got me back.
-I wonder who her guest is?"
+She doesn't have many friends here; who could her guest be?"
 Yassen just grinned, making Alex look at him in amazement, and took a seat on the couch.
-Alex sat in the armchair, and they sat in silence for about thirty seconds until Jack reappeared.
+Alex sat in the armchair, and they sat in companionable silence for about thirty seconds until Jack reappeared.

 "They're done," she announced.
 "My guest should be arriving in less than ten minutes, so we can eat then.
 M'kay?"

-Both Alex and Yassen nodded, and then Alex stood.
+Both Alex and Yassen nodded, and then Alex stood with a crafty smile.
 "I have something I need to do for homework; it should only take a few minutes.
 I'll be done before dinner," Alex added when Jack looked at him sharply.
-Jack nodded, and Alex went upstairs.
+She nodded, and Alex went upstairs.

 "I'm sorry I startled you, Jack," Yassen said.
 "I thought you knew I was coming.
 But why, exactly, were you so startled?"